St Clements Wells in Wallyford

 Do I need an estate agent?

-Getting an estate agent is up to you.
-Selling your home yourself may cut costs, but an estate agent will offer useful insights into the property market.
-They bring market expertise, professional photography, access to major property websites, and handle negotiations and viewings.
-This saves you time and often achieves better results, even after paying their fees.
+Getting an estate agent is optional.
+Selling independently may save you paying added fees, but an estate agent can offer useful insights into the property market, market expertise, professional photography, access to major property websites and support with negotiations and viewings.

 How do I choose an estate agent?